Manteca to Benton Hot Springs

 Black Lake along Highway 120 nearing Benton

-Hwy 120 enters a long sweeping hairpin as it drops off Sagehen Summit and into a high desert run bordering the nearby Nevada border.
+Highway 120 enters a long, sweeping hairpin as it drops off Sagehen Summit and into a high desert run bordering the nearby Nevada border.
 There are several whoops here that are 3rd grade fun.
 You can find these at few places in the state.
 Highway 58 is also famous for whoops.
-At the right speed, your heart drops into your toes and you’ll feel like you are floating for a fraction of second.
+At the right speed, your heart drops into your toes, and you’ll feel like you are floating for a fraction of a second.

 You’ll emit an audible squeal of delight, I promise.